 Deliciously, we are thinking creatures.
 We think and – in our unique way – we often spend more time thinking about what-is-not than enjoying what-is.
 This is just the deal of being human.

 Once we’ve accepted that cost of thinking, we can begin to explore it more deeply.
 Let’s return to our experience on the cushion.
-When we sit down to meditate and aim to bring our awareness to our breath at the nostril, all sorts of funny things happen.
+When we sit down to meditate and aim to bring our awareness to our breath at the nostrils, all sorts of funny things happen.

 Firstly, sometimes we struggle to hold awareness on the nose because there is this torrent of “thinking”.
 But is it thinking?
 Or is it something else?
-We might be able to discern clear thoughts, but more often it’s a chaotic buzz of half-perceived and half-formed voices, memories, white noise.
+We might be able to discern clear thoughts, but more often it’s a chaotic buzz of half-perceived and half-formed voices, memories, and white noise.

 Have a go now.
 Close your eyes, click your fingers, and try and listen in to your thinking.
 What is it like really?
 Clear, cogent sentences or something a little more… crazy?

-This internal hullaballo makes much more sense when we stop insisting that thinking is like speaking and recognise it as its own thing.
+This internal hullaballoo makes much more sense when we stop insisting that thinking is like speaking and recognise it as its own thing.
 The French psychoanalyst Lacan’s ideas of the Real, the Imaginary and the Symbolic help us out here.